Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Results and discussion

 For both thermal and polarized spin distribution measurements, we first fit the time-resolved PL data to the 7-level model of the $V^{-}_{B}$ electronic and spin energy levels (see Fig. \ref{Fig_1}b).
-We keep $k_{p0}$, $\gamma_0$, $\gamma_1$, $\kappa_0$, and $\kappa_1$ as free parameters in the model and set $k_r$ to the DFT simulation value \cite{Reimers2020}.
-Fit results demonstrate that the 7-level model accurately accounts for normalized PL measurements at low laser powers, but fails at high laser powers.
-The 7-level model fit also underestimates the thermal PL peak at all powers and does not demonstrate long-time PL quenching (decay) over the course of the first pulse at the highest power.
-Further, the 7-level model fit yields a metastable singlet state lifetime $\tau_s$ = 23(1) ns that is in tension with the direct measurement averaged over 16 sub-micron hBN flakes ($\tau_s$ = 15(3) ns, discussed above).
+To bound the parameters more reliably and reduce sensitivity to local minima, we use a multi-start fitting routine based on Latin hypercube sampling (LHS) of the parameter space (see [\citen{mckayComparisonThreeMethods2000}] and [\citen{doi:10.1021/jacs.5c05505}]).
+We keep $k_{p0}$, $\kappa_0$, $\kappa_1$, and the ratio between non-radiative decay-rates $\frac{\gamma_0}{\gamma_1}$ as free parameters in the model and set the radiative decay rate $k_r$ to the DFT simulation value \cite{Reimers2020}. $k_{p_0}$ is a fit parameter that determines the scaling of the optical pumping rate $k_p$ with laser power, $P$, such that $k_p=P\cdot k_{p_0}$.
+The LHS fitting procedure indicates that the absolute magnitudes of $\gamma_0$ and $\gamma_1$ are not uniquely constrained by the PL data, whereas the ratio $\frac{\gamma_0}{\gamma_1}$ converges robustly; therefore, either $\gamma_0$ or $\gamma_1$ must be constrained by an independent measurement.
+Hence, we fix $\gamma_0$ determined from a literature average of directly measured $m_s=0$ excited state lifetimes ($\tau_0$) \cite{Provost2024, Baber2021, lee2024intrinsichighfidelityspinpolarization}.
+Using $\tau_0=\frac{1}{k_r+\gamma_0}$ and $k_r<<\gamma_0$ \cite{ivady_ab_2020, Reimers2020, Provost2024, jules2025nonradiativeenergytransferboron}, yields $\gamma_0=1/\tau_0$.
+Fit parameter uncertainties are calculated by adding in quadrature the statistical uncertainty of the fit, obtained from bootstrap resampling of the data, and the systematic uncertainty estimated from jackknife resampling\cite{wu_jackknife_1986_wildbootstrap} of data at different laser powers.
 Details of PL data fitting to the 7-level model are given in the SI, with resulting transition rates summarized in Table 2 and compared to past results.

+The fit results demonstrate that the 7-level model accurately accounts for normalized PL measurements at low laser powers.
+From the reverse intersystem crossing rates $\kappa_0$ and $\kappa_1$, we extract the singlet lifetime $\tau_s=\frac{1}{\kappa_0+2\kappa_1}$ = 14.4(4) ns, which is consistent with our independent measurement of $\tau_s$ in section \ref{sec:singletlifetimemeas}.
+However, the 7-level model fails to give good fits to data at high laser powers.
+At the highest laser power (21.3 mW), the model does not account for the observed long-time PL quenching (decay) over the course of the first laser pulse (Fig.~\ref{fig:Fig_5_Rev} and SI Figure S5).